 - UC Berkeley Law

 - Vanderbilt Peabody

 Our Application Process

-CPRL's full-semester program is offered each Spring (January - early May) and Fall (September - December).
+CPRL's full-semester program is offered each Fall (September - December) and Spring (January - early May).

-For information about the deadline, please refer to the "Application Deadlines" section below.
+For information about your school's deadline, please refer to the "Application Deadlines" section below.

-As part of the application, you are asked to prepare three documents as PDFs:
+As part of the application, you are asked to prepare four documents as PDFs: